microsounds/microsounds.github.io/.src/notes/low-profile-gpus-for-sff-pcs.md

 Last updated {UPDATED}.

 ![img](assets/low_profile_gpu.jpg)
+<span class="aside">We are now seeing year to year LP card uplifts after many years of stagnation and segment drought, it's an exciting time!</span>

 Most GPU marketing materials will use the term **LP** or **"low profile"** to refer to graphics cards that are **69mm**, or half the height of a normal GPU, not full-height short-length GPUs meant for Mini-ITX cases.
 As far as discrete graphics go, these are the most space and energy-efficient GPUs available today, ideal for use in space-saving PCs, small form factor PCs (SFFs), home theater PCs (HTPCs), slimline cases, specialty server hardware, converting a used office PC into a budget game console, and other niche applications where size and power draw are constraining factors.